seankross/developing-data-products/docs/02-Shiny.md

 in the right places of `ui.R`.
 Remember, the page elements are input as arguments, so they need commas like all arguments to R functions.arguments

 The `server.R` file is a little easier.
-The file `shinyServer` tells R that it's dealing with a shiny server.
-The server function always take an argument of a function with arguments `inputs` and `outputs`.
+The function `shinyServer` tells R that it's dealing with a shiny server.
+The server function always take an argument of an anonymous function with arguments `inputs` and `outputs`.
 In this case, our function doesn't do anything.

 ## Style and markup